empress/empress-blog/README.md

 This system supports the use of shallow forks of Ghost themes and currently supports

-- [Ember Ghost Casper Template](https://github.com/empress/ember-ghost-casper-template) which is a shallow fork of the official [Casper Template](https://github.com/TryGhost/Casper)
+- [Ember Ghost Casper Template](https://github.com/empress/empress-blog-casper-template) which is a shallow fork of the official [Casper Template](https://github.com/TryGhost/Casper)
-- [Ember Ghost Atilla Template](https://github.com/empress/ember-ghost-attila-template) which is a shallow fork of [Atilla](https://github.com/zutrinken/attila)
+- [Ember Ghost Atilla Template](https://github.com/empress/empress-blog-attila-template) which is a shallow fork of [Atilla](https://github.com/zutrinken/attila)

-If you are interested in writing your own theme for Ember Ghost please check out [create-ember-ghost-template](https://github.com/empress/create-ember-ghost-template#readme) which allows you to run `npm init ember-ghost-template <name>` right now to get started (without the need to install anything).
+If you are interested in writing your own theme for Ember Ghost please check out [create-empress-blog-template](https://github.com/empress/create-empress-blog-template#readme) which allows you to run `npm init empress-blog-template <name>` right now to get started (without the need to install anything).
 Check out the readme for more information.

 If you want an example of the this "in production" then check out the [Stone Circle Blog](https://blog.stonecircle.io).